About the Largest Mobilisation of the Romanian Community in the UK:

 We quickly created a national network of printing centres for posters, flyers, and materials in all Romanian border points.

-Ștefan Mandachi—dear friend and extraordinary human—introduced me to printing houses in Suceava.
+Ștefan Mandachi , dear friend and extraordinary human, introduced me to printing houses in Suceava.
 They prioritised our work, offered discounts, helped with graphics, and worked flawlessly despite being overwhelmed.

-You donated to cover printing costs.
+Romanian community donated to cover printing costs.

 We placed posters in all border points, airports, and refugee camps.

-Flyers were inserted into passports upon entry.
+Flyers were inserted into passports upon entry to Romania

 Soon, the world’s media arrived.
 They appreciated the clarity of our materials.